nanocurrency/nano-docs/docs/running-a-node/overview.md

 	Regardless of the type of node you are planning to run, make sure to review the [Node security guide](security.md) to ensure best practice with configuration, firewalls and more.

 ### Non-voting nodes
 When first setting up a node it will not be configured to participate in consensus by voting on traffic.
 This type of node is common and is recommended for all integrations.
-If your goal in setting up a node is to learn how to integrate and use Nano for payments, this is the best starting point.
+If your goal in setting up a node is to learn how to integrate and use nano for payments, this is the best starting point.
 If you want to dedicate resources to help secure consensus on the network, then a Representative node should be explored.

+!!! info "Representatives and voting"
+	For a very brief overview of how representatives and voting works in the nano network, see the [What is nano? page](../what-is-nano/overview.md#representatives-and-voting).
+If you're looking to dig deeper, the [ORV consensus section of the living whitepaper](../protocol-design/orv-consensus.md) helps explain further how consensus works.

 ### Representative nodes
 If a node is setup with a Representative account, is configured to vote and has **less than 0.1% of [online voting weight](/glossary#online-voting-weight)** delegated to them, they are a considered Representative node.
-These nodes will validate and vote on transactions seen on the network; however, other nodes on the network will not rebroadcast their votes.
+These nodes will validate and vote on transactions seen on the network.
+Their votes will be directly sent to a subset of their peers, but other nodes on the network will not rebroadcast their votes.

 ### Principal Representative nodes
-Representative nodes with **at least 0.1% of the [online voting weight](/glossary#online-voting-weight)** delegated to them participate more broadly in network consensus because they send votes to their peers which are subsequently rebroadcast.
-These nodes have the most impact to the security and availability of the network so [keeping them secure](security.md) and following [maintenance recommendations](#maintenance) should be taken seriously.
+Representative nodes with **at least 0.1% of the [online voting weight](/glossary#online-voting-weight)** delegated to them participate more broadly in network consensus because votes they send to their peers are then rebroadcasted by those nodes as well.
+These "PR" nodes have the most impact to the security and availability of the network so [keeping them secure](security.md) and following [maintenance recommendations](#maintenance) should be taken seriously.

 !!! success "Becoming a Principal Representative"
 	With the ability for any user on the network to redelegate their voting weight, even an account with no weight today can become a Principal Representative over time.